Prenatal stress

-Conducting Research
+Research

 The hypothalamic-pituitary-adrenal axis responds to stress with the release of glucocorticoids from the adrenal gland.

 Studies explore the way that prenatal stress impacts the fetus's development.
 One of the ways the body responds to stress is via the hypothalamic-pituitary-adrenal (HPA) axis.
 Expectant mothers that experience high levels of stressors trigger a response from the HPA axis.
 This then triggers the release of glucocorticoids.
 This increases the level of glucocorticoid in the mother and the fetus.
 Studies show that elevated levels of glucocorticoids can affect neurodevelopment in the fetus.

 Some research includes studies like McKenna et al. suggesting that the idea of pregnancy can cause an increased risk of psychopathology and these exposures during gestation impacts epigenetic.
 The mother's usage of selective serotonin repute inhibitors (SSRIs) was observed while the epigenetic age of the child was calculated through fetal umbilical cord blood.

 Saboory et al. found that prenatal psychosocial stress can cause delays in child growth and development through assessing the child's weight, height and head circumference every two months after they were born.
 They also assessed the child's cognitive development through the use of the Ages and Stages Questionnaire (ASQ).

 Another study, Brannigan et al. focused on how prenatal stress contributes to personality disorders by looking at children decades later born from mothers who spent time in a mental health clinic in Finland.

 All of this research had found negative correlations between prenatal stress and the child's development.